GetieBalew24/alx-backend-storage/README.md

-This me working on storage exercise from alx
+This is my storage directory that works on alx project.